Jorge-Mario-18/Canadian-PL-Stats/README.md

 All the work is done in RStudio and I have also provided two charts "Shots in the box vs out the box" & "Conversion Rate"

+CPL Team Totals 2019.csv is the data set provided by the Canadian Premier League.

 Please don't hesitate to tell me any suggestions on how I may improve!
 Thank You!